Updated on 22/12/2022

-In nature, those species who are unable to adapt to changes in the environment will not survive.
-The same is true for business.
-Those who work in the Utility and Energy sector know it, especially if they deal with marketing and customer service.
+In nature, those who cannot adapt to changes in reality and context succumb.
+The same happens in business.
+Those who work in the field of utilities and energy know this well, especially if they deal with marketing and customer service in this field.

 As Isabelle Kocher, CEO of Engie, one of the 10 most important companies in the Utility and Energy sector said, “The word ‘transition’ falls short of the change that we are witnessing: we are facing a real revolution”